Healthcare Training

 The third common symptom, difficulty delaying gratification,

-is related to the ADD client’s sense of impatience and frustration
+is related to the ADHD client’s sense of impatience and frustration

 stimulated by having to wait and think.
-For children with ADD, difficulty
+For children with ADHD, difficulty

 delaying gratification often causes them to have trouble finding the

 patience for academic tasks.
-Adults with ADD may display the difficulty
+Adults with ADHD may display the difficulty

 delaying gratification symptom by lacking the patience to balance a check